isomerpages/moe-bendemeersec/_sec-1-posting/Welcome and Registration.md

 Students **do not** need to report to their posted secondary schools after receiving the posting results.

-Information will be provided via the school website and parents who are onboard Parents Gateway (PG) will also receive instructions by the afternoon of the release of the posting results.</ins></ins>
+Information will be provided via the school website and parents who are onboard Parents Gateway (PG) will also receive instructions by the afternoon of the release of the posting results.